 There is no specific provision under the current Myanmar Income Tax Law governing the taxability of royalty income.
 Royalty income is generally treated as business income.

-Resident companies are taxed on a worldwide basis, and, as such, income from sources outside Myanmar is taxable in Myanmar.
+Resident companies (except the MIC registered companies) are taxed on a worldwide basis, and, as such, income from sources outside Myanmar is taxable in Myanmar.

-Non-resident companies are not taxed on their foreign income.
+Non-resident companies and MIC registered companies are not taxed on their foreign income.

 There is no deferral regime available to foreign income in Myanmar.